JoshuaFeinglass/SMURF/README.md

 Automatic caption evaluation metric described in the paper [SMURF: SeMantic and linguistic UndeRstanding Fusion for Caption Evaluation via Typicality Analysis](FILL SOON) (ACL 2021).

 ### Overview
 SMURF is an automatic caption evaluation metric that combines a novel semantic evaluation algorithm (SPARCS) and novel fluency evaluation algorithms (SPURTS and MIMA) for both caption-level and system-level analysis.
-These evaluations were developed to be generalizable as a result demonstrate a high correlation with human judgment across many relevant datasets.
+These evaluations were developed to be generalizable and as a result demonstrate a high correlation with human judgment across many relevant datasets.
 See paper for more details.

 ### Requirements
 - torch>=1.0.0